 Readercon will always prioritize the safety of all our attendees over a single person's desire to attend or participate in Readercon.
 To this end, Readercon reserves the right to:

 If Readercon makes a public statement regarding actions taken in response to a report, the statement will safeguard confidentiality as much as possible.
 Readercon will inform all parties involved in the report about the statement, and will provide them with links to the statement on the Readercon website and/or any relevant posts to social media.

 If we believe someone needs to be immediately removed from the premises for the safety of our attendees, Readercon may enlist the assistance of hotel staff.

-If we believe someone is in need of immediate medical attention, Readercon may call for an ambulance or seek assistance from a member of Operation Hammond (a convention-based medical first aid organization), or seek other medical services.
+If we believe someone is in need of immediate medical attention, Readercon may call for an ambulance or other medical services.